hennypurwadi/Bert_FineTune_Sentiment_Analysis/README.md

 The model was trained and tested on a labeled dataset from [Kaggle](https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp).

+## The input dataframe should have a single column named "text".

+##To predict the sentiments, use the predict_sentiments function provided in this repository.

+The model is available on Hugging Face
+## Model Hub: RinInori/bert-base-uncased_finetune_sentiments

 To load and use the model and tokenizer, use the following code:

 ```python